The blast furnace was invented over 150 years ago.

 Consider

-Co-locating metals extraction where energy costs are low and waste are more efficient.
-Energy supplied by hydropower, solar or wind generation is a game changer for the economics of metals processing.
+Co-locating metals extraction where energy costs are low.
+Energy supplied by hydropower, solar, or wind generation is a game changer for the economics of metals processing.

 Consider

-Saving years of permitting challenges with processing facilities that generate almost no toxic waste to the air, water or soil.
+Saving years of permitting challenges with processing facilities that generate almost no toxic waste to air, water, or soil.

 Consider

-The modular solo-system units, created to the specifications of the mineral and the site, are ganged together in a specially designed housing.
+The modular units, created to the specifications of the mineral and the site, combined to meet tonnage demand.